KunhongDu/HoTT-Model/README.md

 - [x] $\tilde U_\alpha \to U_\alpha$ is a Kan fibration (2.1.10)
 - [x] $\tilde U_\alpha \to U_\alpha$ is strictly universal with respect to all the $\alpha$-small well-ordered Kan fibrations (2.1.12)
 - [x] $\tilde U_\alpha \to U_\alpha$ forms a universe
+- [x] Dependent products of a small morphism along a small morphism is again small.

 2. Property
 - The universe given by $\tilde U_\alpha \to U_\alpha$ has the logical sturctures